jmiv-afk/MQTT-ify/README.md

 ./mqttify-gui-app.py
 ```

-If you don't use `pipenv`, you can install the dependencies systemwide with `pip3 install paho-mqtt`.
+If you don't use `pipenv`, you can install the dependencies system-wide with pip: `pip3 install paho-mqtt`.
 Then run with `./mqttify-gui-app.py`.